 How you'll study

-We will ensure you gain relevant experience and use industry-standard equipment.
+On our BSc (Hons) Data Science degree, you will gain relevant experience and use industry-standard equipment.
 Computing involves considerable practical activity and many classes are based in computer workshops, focusing on student activity as a means of learning.
 We introduce theoretical concepts by building on concrete practical activity.

 To enhance your employability, you will be given opportunities to work together and develop the essential people skills to complement your technical ability, while engaging in realistic work-related activities and taking the opportunity to relate theory to practice via a work placement.